 Accompanying Wilton-Steer’s gorgeous photos are first-person testimonies revealing what he heard, thought, and felt while looking through his camera’s viewfinder.
 Through these personal stories, you will meet people and communities who left a lasting impression on Wilton-Steer.
 And perhaps you will be inspired to one day make a Silk Road pilgrimage of your own!

-The Silk Road: A Living History is adapted from a photo series first exhibited in London, England, by the Aga Khan Foundation.
-More information about the project, including in-depth stories and details about upcoming workshops, is available at www.silkroad-livinghistory.org.
+The Silk Road: A Living History made its Canadian debut at the Aga Khan Museum in October 2021 and is adapted from a photo series first exhibited in London, England, by the Aga Khan Foundation.
+For more information about the project, including in-depth stories and details, visit silkroad-livinghistory.org.

 Christopher Wilton-Steer is a travel photographer and writer based in London.
-His professional and personal work take him to remote and off the beaten track locations across Africa, Asia, and the Middle East.
+His professional and personal work takes him to remote and off-the-beaten-track locations across Africa, Asia, and the Middle East.

-Christopher's work has been featured in magazines and newspapers around the world including National Geographic, The Guardian, CNN, Financial Times, and Der Spiegel amongst others.
+Christopher's work has been featured in magazines and newspapers around the world, including National Geographic, The Guardian, CNN, Financial Times, and Der Spiegel, among others.

 The Silk Road: A Living History is presented in partnership with the Aga Khan Foundation, UK, the Aga Khan Park, and the Ismaili Centre Toronto.